Mperhats/protocol-specification/docs/concepts/payment.md

 }
 ```

 The `SSN` will recieve a `payment_intent.succeeded` event when the payment completes.
-Upon receiving this webhook, The `SSN` should send send the `BSN` a confirmation and begin fulfillment of the order.
+Upon receiving this webhook, The `SSN` should send the `BSN` a confirmation via a webhook and begin fulfillment of the order.